camoy/gym-kidney/gym_kidney/embeddings/README.md

 of embeddings possible: atomic and composite.

 Atomic embeddings operate on the graph itself.
 Composite embeddings operate on other embeddings.
+Currently, the only composite embedding is `UnionEmbedding`.

 ## `ChainEmbedding`

-An atomic embedding that embeds the sum of the longest chains possible from all non-directed donors.
+`ChainEmbedding` embeds the sum of longest chains possible from all non-directed donors.

 ## `CycleFixedEmbedding`

-An atomic embedding that embeds an estimate for the number of cycles of a certain length in the graph.
-It uses a fixed amount of samples to make an estimate.
+`CycleFixedEmbedding` embeds an estimate for the number of cycles in the graph using a fixed number of samples.

+* `sample_size : Nat`, number of samples to take
+* `cycle_length : Nat`, cycle length under consideration

 ## `CycleVariableEmbedding`

-An atomic embedding that embeds an estimate for the number of cycles of a certain length in the graph.
-It uses a variable amount of samples to make an estimate.
+CycleVariableEmbedding embeds an estimate for the number of cycles in the graph using a variable number of samples.

+* `successes : Nat`, number of successes before stopping
+* `sample_cap : Nat`, maximum samples to take before quitting
+* `cycle_length : Nat`, cycle length under consideration

 ## `DdEmbedding`

-An atomic embedding that embeds the number of directed donors.
+`DdEmbedding` embeds the number of directed donors.

 ## `NddEmbedding`

-An atomic embedding that embeds the number of non-directed donors.
+`NddEmbedding` embeds the number of non-directed donors.

 ## `NopEmbedding`

-An atomic embedding that is empty.
+`NopEmbedding` is empty.

 ## `OrderEmbedding`

-An atomic embedding that embeds the order of the graph.
+`OrderEmbedding` embeds the order of the graph.

 ## `UnionEmbedding`

-A composite embedding that unions other embeddings.
+`UnionEmbedding` unions a set of embeddings.

 ## `Walk2VecEmbedding`

-An atomic embedding that performs a modified Walk2Vec random walk procedure.
+`Walk2VecEmbedding` embeds the graph according to a modified Walk2Vec random walk method.

+* `p0s : [DistrFun]`, initial distributions
+* `tau : Nat`, steps in the random walk
+* `alpha : (0, 1]`, jump probability